Can i drink water in…?

 Where does the tap water in Barcelona come from?

 Tap water in Barcelona comes from two rivers, Ter and Llobregat.
-In addition to this Barcelona has one of Europe’s largest desalinization plants with a capacity of up to 20% of the cities demand. … Read more…
+In addition to this Barcelona has one of Europe’s largest desalinization plants with a capacity of up to 20% of the … Read more…

 Is US tap water – Safe to drink?